maniart/cv/Mani-Nilchiani_Dev-Resume.md

 ### Experience

+- __IDEO__ Software Design Lead, January 2019 - Current, New York, NY

+	Working with multidisciplinary team of designers on various internal and client-facing projects, advising and leading technology for prototyping, building and testing concepts.

 - __Pioneer Works__ Technology Resident, July 2018 - Current, New York, NY

 	Developing a speculative near-future VR interactive narrative about surveillance & privacy using Unity and Oculus Rift / Go.